 Watermark’s COVID-19 Response

 As the situation progresses with COVID-19, Watermark is committed to keeping residents, families and associates safe.
-Watermark has a task force devoted to COVID-19 that includes healthcare, risk management, human resources and communication members.
-Watermark’s standard robust tools for training, communication and risk management are being specially utilized in this situation.
+Watermark’s robust tools for training, communication and risk management are being specially utilized in this situation.

-We are committed to remaining well informed and responsive at the leading edge of this fluid situation.
+Transparent and accurate communication is a core value at Watermark.
+We are committed to remaining well-informed and responsive at the leading edge of this fluid situation.
 We are equally committed to keeping clear and transparent lines of communication open with our residents and their families.